ximenesyuri/ximenesyuri.com/content/libs/comp/overview.md

 html = render(my_comp, **context)
 ```

-To {l:render} a component one needs to pass a _context_, which is a dictionary.
+To {l:render} a component one needs to pass a _context_, which is a {p:dictionary}.
 It attaches values to each argument of the component, as well as to other {l:free variables}.

 The rendering process can be customized to produce optimized raw HTML by passing certain special variables to `render`: